jasonleow/visualaid/src/pages/contact.md

 We're also working on expanding our collection of cards so if you have phrases or languages you'd like us to add, drop us a message below!

 Alternatively, you may contact us on <a href="https://www.facebook.com/VisualAidSG/" target="_blank" rel="noopener">Facebook</a> or <a href="https://t.me/visualaid" target="_blank" rel="noopener">Telegram</a>.

+If you found the illustrations useful, please <a href="https://forms.gle/kzFoGcxJrv8Qc92r5" target="_blank" rel="noopener">leave us a review/testimonial here</a> so that we can share it with others on the website!
+Your review would help encourage other healthcare professionals to try it out too.